Modeling Extremes with d-max-decreasing Neural Networks

+For learning the Pickands dependence function, in all experiments in the manuscript we used 512 width and 1 depth $d$MNNs.
+Only the input layer was changed according to the input dimension.
+In order to force the weights to be positive, we use a weight clipping during training.

-For the sampling experiments, we vary the size of $p_z$ depending on the dimensionality of the data.
-The latent sizes were $\{2, 16, 64, 64, 64, 256\}$ for $d = \{2,16,225, 256, 784, 1024\}$ respectively.
-The generator is a basic multi layer perceptron (MLP) with ReLU activations.
+For the generative model experiments, we model $p_z$ as a 128 d Gaussian random variable.
+The generator is a basic multi layer perceptron (MLP) with ReLU activations and batch norm.
 For all experiments, we use a width 256 and depth 2 MLP for the generator.
-The final output is ensured to be positive through a final ReLU operation.
+The output is ensured to be positive through a final ReLU operation.